microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/policyroot-list-rolemanagementpolicies.md

 Get role management policies and their details.
 This API only applies to Azure AD roles, or Pim for Group membership and ownership.
 To retrieve policies that apply to Azure RBAC, use the [Azure REST PIM API for role management policies](/rest/api/authorization/role-management-policies/list-for-scope).

 ## Permissions
-One of the following permissions is required to call this API to retrieve the details of all Azure AD roles policies.
+One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

+### For an Azure AD roles

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|